 Overview

-Review frequently asked questions (FAQs) to learn more about the changes introduced by the revised Code and how existing and/or new contracts are impacted:
+Review frequently asked questions (FAQs) to learn more about the changes introduced to the Code and how existing and/or new contracts are impacted:

 Supplier Code of Conduct: Supplier FAQs